 Message Type: 0x4, Static (slow update, but does change)

 The Operator Message represents information about the ground control station (GCS).
 At this revision, it only contains the location.
 If the mechanism used for determining the location of the GCS is “takeoff location”, then the operator must remain near (within 20m) the takeoff location and may use the Location Source of 0.
 Otherwise, if the operator is “roving”, then Live GPS (or other live update mechanism) must be used to ensure the operator location remains accurate.
 Since this value generally does not change at the same rate of a drone, the update frequency shall be the same rate as static messages.
+If a group of aircraft is being represented, the number of aircraft and radius of flight area shall be expressed in this message.